reasonset/my-browser-profile-chooser/README.md

 |`env`|A hash.
 Overriding environment variables.|
 |`type`|Browser type.
 This value is required.|

-Is `pstr` is not given, use profile name isntead of its value.
+If `pstr` is not given, use profile name isntead of its value.

 Avilable types are: